 The Katy Trail has long been a favorite way to get around Dallas.
 Park along Knox Street and grab a bite to eat (we recommend the chips and queso at the Katy Trail Ice House) before making your way to the trail.
 Bring your bikes, or enjoy the stroll southward and back.

 Do your kiddos still have an itch for fun in the sun?
 Just 20 minutes by car is the Dallas Arboretum and Botanical Gardens.
-Their spring break lineup includes Mommy & Me Mondays and Tiny Tot Tuesdays for little ones, plus a two-hour Blooms Bonanza workshop on Monday.
+Their spring break lineup includes a two-hour parent-child workshop called Blooms Bonanza on Monday.

 If your little ones are curious about life in the rainforest and under the sea, take a trip to the Dallas World Aquarium, a multi-level walk-thru environment that’s unlike any aquarium you’ve been to, trust us.
 Check the feeding schedule online to plan when your kid’s favorite creatures—like otters and penguins—will chow down.